projectbtle/BLE-GUUIDE/README.md

 ### 2. Pre-analysis Setup
 Execute `pre-analysis-setup.py` to extract artifacts from APKs and download data from Play and SIG.
 This requires a reasonable powerful machine, as the artifact extraction utilises Androguard, which has fairly high memory usage.
-It also requires na internet connection.
+It also requires an internet connection.